GhotMiurgho/thestellauntapper/README.md

 # thestellauntapper
 The Stella Untapper is
-A bot with guidance
+a bot with guidance
-This is now the intro and the slogan and the next step to this project is the updated version
+this is now the intro and the slogan and the next step to this project is the updated version